AndrewHulme/route_planner/README.md

 View [our project board here](https://github.com/AndrewHulme/route_planner/projects/1), and [our learning journal here](https://github.com/AndrewHulme/route_planner/wiki).

-## Planning phase
+## Initial planning
 We agreed to create an app that can be used to search for routes with the main focus on finding circular routes.
 This is an actual problem we faced when we tried to plan routes for cycling or walking, as it is currently not possible to plan circular routes on other web mapping services without providing multiple waypoints.
 We knew we wanted to have a React frontend, and the majority of the app will be on the frontend, but we also needed a light backend and decided to go for Firebase.
+We created mockups and diagrams to visualise the MVP and the flow of information within the app.

 ## MVP
-Our MVP was to have an interface with a map, and a form where the user can input a starting and endpoint, these points get converted to geographic coordinates and the route displayed on the map.
+Our aim for the MVP was to have an interface with a map, and a form where the user can input a starting and endpoint, these points get converted to geographic coordinates and the route displayed on the map.
+We achieved this by the end of the first 2-day sprint.

 ## Adding features to MVP
 With a working MVP we moved on and decided to add a database where the user can save routes.